Blog SEO Checklist: 15 Steps to Optimise Every Post

 You don’t need a perfect load speed, but anything over 3-4 seconds is going to reduce your SEO and make potential visitors bounce.

-Once your blog is live, copy the URL and paste it into your Google Search Console account to request indexing.
+• Once your blog is live, use the URL inspection bar at the top to request indexing.

 Google will index your blog eventually without being told to, but it takes longer.
 And your post can’t show up in searches without being indexed.